Driftwood Fairy Scape with a Twist of Cotton

 How to make the fairy scape

-This is such an easy craft, and you can customize the fairy scape any way you want to.
+This is such an easy craft, and you can customize the fairy scape any way you want.
 We’ll start by making the little fairy house and then look at how to create the Truffula trees.
-To make the walls for the little house cut the cardboard tube using a craft knife.
+To make the walls for the little house, cut the cardboard tube using a craft knife.

 You can make the tube as tall or as short as you want.
-For the roof take a piece of jewelry wire and twist the one end so it fits over the tube.
+For the roof, take a piece of jewelry wire and twist one end, so it fits over the tube.

 Place the jewelry wire on top of the tube and eyeball how high you want your roof to be before cutting the wire.
 Give the wire a few bends before wrapping it in cotton wool.

 Start at the top and work your way down, adding more layers of cotton wool as you go.
 We used the same technique when we made the fairy mushrooms a few months ago.